The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The quantum key distribution protocol based on the pre- and post-selection effect

 First, Alice prepares the following maximally entangled initial state,

 where the subscripts A and C represent the auxiliary and channel qubits, respectively.
 The basis $\{|0\rangle, |1\rangle \}$ denotes a pair of the eigenstates of $\sigma_{z}$.
-Alice keeps the auxiliary qubit handy.
+Alice keeps the auxiliary qubit close at hand.
 The channel qubit is transmitted between Alice and Bob through the quantum channel.
 Second, Alice sends the channel qubit to Bob.
-Third, receiving the channel qubit, Bob observes either $\sigma_{x}$ or $\sigma_{z}$ at random on it.
+Third, receiving the channel qubit from Alice, Bob observes either $\sigma_{x}$ or $\sigma_{z}$ at random on it.
+This observation causes a collapse of the state of the channel qubit depending on Bob's choice of the observables and its outcome.
 After the measurement, Bob returns the channel qubit to Alice.
 Fourth, receiving the channel qubit, Alice measures an observable $R$ on the pair of the auxiliary and channel qubits.
 The operator $R$ has the following four eigenstates: